llama-risk/aave-research/community_updates/august_2024.md

 ## Upcoming Focus Areas

-Main priority for us in the coming month will be to conclude our assessment and recommendation with regards to the WBTC custody changes.
-The proposed BUILD GSM integration with Blackrock is also a key area of interest, we are exploring the legal implications and opportunities for growth integrating RWAs.
+The main priority is to conclude our assessment and make recommendations for the WBTC custody changes.
+The proposed BUILD GSM integration with Blackrock is also a key area of interest; we are exploring the legal implications and opportunities for growth integrating RWAs.

-Other areas of research includes:
+Other areas of research include:
 - GHO user analytics: researching the user profile of GHO to gain insights into adoption trends, collateral usage, user portfolios, and cross-protocol activity
 - Tooling for historical slippage at different swap sizes
-- Research on safe level of asset-specific capitalization for umbrella
+- Research on the safe level of asset-specific capitalization for umbrella
 - Slashing simulation, which we intend to open-source
+- Monitor bot for RWA redemption buffer
 - Further research on supply cap limits (l2 concentration) and usage of cross-chain liquidity for liquidations

 We welcome community feedback and suggestions.
 Please share any questions, ideas, or areas where you would like increased focus from the LlamaRisk team.